fujianto/plain-logger/readme.txt

 1. ** Log view ** - Log view area where logged event / error will be displayed.

 == Changelog ==

+= 1.1.1 =
+* Add new action to make it compatible on Theme frontend testing
+* Fix admin hiding submit button for other setting page

 = 1.0.0 =
 * Initial release